 Genetic Improvement

 Genetic Improvement is used to improve pre-existing software by using an automated search to find improved software.
-These improvements include improving energy consumption, reducing execution time and memory consumption.
-In a survey of 3132 distinct papers that were published between 1995 and 2015 [REFERENCE - Genetic Improvement of Software: A Comprehensive Survey], the most popular search technique is evolutionary computing as 96% of these papers referenced or used these techniques, this demonstrates evolutionary computing increase in popularity.
+These improvements include improvements in energy consumption, reductions in execution time and reductions in memory consumption.
+In a survey of 3132 distinct papers that were published between 1995 and 2015 [REFERENCE - Genetic Improvement of Software: A Comprehensive Survey], the most popular search technique is evolutionary computing as 96% of these papers referenced or used these techniques.
+This demonstrates the increase in popularity of evolutionary computing.

-This survey is advantageous as it is one of the largest and comprehensive surveys on computer science papers and conclusively found that there were 82 papers out of 1131 that was about genetic improvement [REFERENCE].
+This survey is very relevant to this study as it is one of the largest and most comprehensive surveys on computer science papers.
+The authors concluded that there were 82 papers out of 1131 that was about genetic improvement [REFERENCE].